openrndr/orx/orx-noise/README.md

 ### rseq/DemoRseq2D01

-This demo sets up a window with dimensions 720x720 and renders frames demonstrating 2D quasirandomly distributed points.
+Demonstrates quasirandomly distributed 2D points.
 The points are generated using the R2 sequence and drawn as circles with a radius of 5.0.

 ![rseq-DemoRseq2D01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-noise/images/rseq-DemoRseq2D01Kt.png)